Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+TBD.
+What things you need to install the software and how to install them.
+Docker should be of help here.

 ```
 Give examples